 On June 5, 2017, Apple unveiled macOS High Sierra for the first time at WWDC.
 It is only the second instance of Apple's use of the macOS moniker, which replaced the previous OS X title in 2016 when macOS Sierra was introduced.

-At the WWDC event in June, macOS High Sierra was made available in beta.
+At the WWDC event, macOS High Sierra was made available in beta.
 Apple released macOS High Sierra for general download on September 25, 2017.
+Various updates and patches have been released since then to address security issues and add feature improvements.

 - macOS High Sierra comes with a flaw that leaves your passwords vulnerable (TechRepublic)